botble/cms-docs/dashboard-widgets.md

 ### Register new dashboard widget

-- Open your plugin service provider then add to the `boot` function.
+- Open your plugin service provider then add to the `boot` function or `platform/themes/[your-theme]/functions/functions.php`

 ```php
 add_filter(DASHBOARD_FILTER_ADMIN_LIST, [$this, 'registerDashboardWidgets'], 1221, 2);